TDDFT calculations for excitation spectra of III-V ternary alloys: Abstract

 \section{Abstract}

-We adopted the TDDFT theory and the cluster averaging method to compute the spectra of $\rm In_xGa_{1-x}As$ with arbitrary concentration $x$.
-We find great agreement between theoretical and experimental data.
-The success of this method is mainly because that we approximate the transition matrix elements by the LDA p-matrix elements via meta-generalized gradient approximation(mGGA) which includes the singularity of the type $f_{XC,00}(\mathbf{q})\sim 1/q^2 $ as $q\rightarrow 0$.
-Thus, Our studies provide some insight into the theoretical calculation of optical spectra of semiconductor alloys.
+We adopted the time-dependent density functional theory (TDDFT) within the linear augmented Slater-type orbitals (LASTO) basis and the cluster averaging method to compute the excitation spectra of III-V ternary alloys with arbitrary concentration $x$.
+The TDDFT was carried out with the use of adiabatic meta-generalized gradient approximation (mGGA), which contains the $1/q^2$ singularity in the dynamical exchange-correlation kernel ($f_{XC,00}(\mathbf{q})$) as $q\rightarrow 0$.
+We found that by using wave functions obtained in local density approximation (LDA) while using mGGA to compute self-energy correction to the band structures, we can get good overall agreement between theoretical results and experimental data for the excitation spectra.
+Thus, our studies provide some insight into the theoretical calculation of optical spectra of semiconductor alloys.